-An object is represented by compact surface fragments which allow handling symmetries in a systematic manner.
-Correspondences between densely sampled pixels and the fragments are predicted using an encoder-decoder network.
+An object is represented by a set of compact surface fragments which allows handling symmetries in a systematic manner.
+Correspondences between densely sampled pixels and the fragments are predicted by an encoder-decoder network.
 At each pixel, the network predicts: (i) the probability of each object's presence, (ii) the probability of the fragments given the object's presence, and (iii) the precise 3D location on each fragment.
-A data-dependent number of corresponding 3D locations is selected per pixel, and poses of possibly multiple object instances are estimated using a robust and efficient variant of the PnP-RANSAC algorithm.
+A data-dependent number of corresponding 3D locations is selected per pixel, and poses of possibly multiple object instances are estimated by an efficient variant of the PnP-RANSAC algorithm.

 In the BOP Challenge 2019, the method outperforms all RGB and most RGB-D and D methods on the T-LESS and LM-O datasets.
 On the YCB-V dataset, it is superior to all competitors, with a large margin over the second-best RGB method.